 What to see in Jakarta

-Jakarta is a challenge for travellers as it is sprawling, dirty and confusing, but it is also interesting - a collision of people and cultures and religions which may be a bit overwhelming but can also be entertaining.
+Jakarta can be a challenge for travellers as it is sprawling, dirty and confusing, but it is also interesting: a collision of people and cultures and religions which may be a bit overwhelming but can also be entertaining.
 Attractions in Jakarta are not clumped together and for the most part it is not a city whose wonders can be explored on foot.
 In fact, it can be difficult to know where to start as a tourist seeking worthwhile things to see and do in Jakarta.

 A great starting point, particularly if you've just landed in Indonesia, is Indonesia Miniature Park (Taman Mini), which showcases the cultures and some of the treasures of the different islands and regions in the archipelago, giving visitors a good overview of the whole country.
 Here you can find recreations of famous temples and statues and examples of the architectural styles of different Indonesian cultures.
 A good way to get a sense of the layout of Jakarta is to pay a visit to the National Monument of Indonesia, the city's landmark obelisk, which you can ascend for impressive views, and which houses a small museum on the fight for Indonesian independence.
 This is also one of Jakarta's main meeting points for locals and is a lovely spot to indulge in some people watching.